intmus/intas19-20/_03-introduction-to-melodic-dictation/dictation2.md

 ## First steps in practicing melodic dictation:

 Listen to the tonic triad.
 Sing up and down the scale of that key, using solfege.
 Sing up and down the tonic triad: “Do-mi-sol-mi-do.”
 On scratch paper, write down which tones correspond to the solfege syllables, i.e. in G major “do-mi-sol” will be G, B, and D.

 Once you feel comfortable with the tonic triad, sing the dominant triad: “Sol-ti-re.”
-In G major, the tones will be D, F-sharp, and A. Remember these, because they will help you get the right notes.
+In G major, the tones will be D, F-sharp, and A. Remember these, because they will help you write down the right pitches.

 ## How NOT to do it: